 After completing Part One, you are ready to complete Part Two of the MAT Independent Study course.
-Part Two is the practice and testing portion of the training, which must be completed in order to receive a MAT certificate.
+Part Two is the practice and testing portion of the training, which must be completed to receive a MAT certificate.
 Part Two must be completed with an approved MAT Trainer.

 Part Two is completed in a classroom with an approved MAT Trainer and consists of both practice time and skills testing.
 You will work with a MAT Trainer to schedule approximately four (4) hours of time.
-One hour of this time will be used to review MAT concepts and to practice administering medication using materials provided by the MAT Trainer.
-The remaining time is used for completing the written test and skills demonstrations.
+One hour of this time will be used to review MAT concepts; one and a half hours will be allocated to practice administering medication using materials provided by the MAT Trainer; and the remaining time will be used for completing the written test and skills demonstrations.
 Keep in mind that if you need to retake any of the tests, you will need to plan for more time with the MAT Trainer.

 Remember, there may be a cost to take Part Two of MAT Independent Study, so it is important for you to speak with the MAT Trainer about fees for this testing and any payment requirements.
-As with the traditional classroom-based MAT course, grant money is available through the MAT Rebate Program to offset the cost of this testing.
-For more information about the MAT Rebate Program, visit www.ecetp.pdp.albany.edu.
+As with the traditional classroom-based MAT course, scholarship money is available through the MAT Scholarship Program to offset the cost of this testing.
+For more information about the MAT Scholarship Program, visit www.ecetp.pdp.albany.edu.